znstrider/highlight_text/README.md

 ## AnnotationBbox BBox

-We can also place a Bounding Box around the whole AnnotationBbox that holds all of our text.
+We can also place a Bounding Box around the whole AnnotationBbox that holds all of our text by setting 'frameon': True within the annotationbbox_kw dictionary.

 ```python
 fig, ax = plt.subplots(figsize=(4, 2))